pivotal/docs-tap/tap-gui/troubleshooting.hbs.md

 # Troubleshoot Tanzu Developer Portal

-This topic tells you how to troubleshoot issues encountered when installing Tanzu Developer Portal (formerly called Tanzu Application Platform GUI).
+This topic tells you how to troubleshoot issues encountered when installing Tanzu Developer Portal.

 ## <a id='port-range-invalid'></a> Tanzu Developer Portal reports that the port range is not valid